 Subpart 1.
 Radiation safety officer training.
-A radiation safety officer must be either an authorized physician, qualified medical physicist, or an individual who:
+A radiation safety officer must be either an authorized physician, qualified medical physicist, certified health physicist, or an individual who:

-- A. has completed training under subpart 4; and - B. has obtained written attestation, signed by a qualified medical physicist, that the individual has satisfactorily completed the requirements in item A and has achieved a level of radiation safety knowledge sufficient to function independently as a radiation safety officer for radiation therapy.
+- A. has completed training under subpart 4; and - B. has obtained written attestation, signed by a radiation safety officer or qualified medical physicist, that the individual has satisfactorily completed the requirements in item A and has achieved a level of radiation safety knowledge sufficient to function independently as a radiation safety officer for radiation therapy.